Jules Bastien-Lepage: Naturalism and acclaim

 After the success of Haymaking, Bastien-Lepage was recognized in France as the leader of the emerging Naturalist school.
 By 1883, a critic could proclaim that "The whole world paints so much today like M. Bastien-Lepage that M. Bastien-Lepage seems to paint like the whole world."
 This fame brought him prominent commissions.

-His Portrait of Mlle Sarah Bernhardt (1879), painted in a light key, won him the cross of the Legion of Honour.
-In 1879 he was commissioned to paint the Prince of Wales.
-In 1880 he exhibited a small portrait of M. Andrieux and Joan of Arc listening to the Voices (now in the Metropolitan Museum of Art); and in the same year, at the Royal Academy, the little portrait of the Prince of Wales.
-In 1881 he painted The Beggar and the Portrait of Albert Wolf; in 1882 Le Père Jacques; in 1885 Love in a Village, in which we find some trace of Gustave Courbet's influence.
+His Portrait of Sarah Bernhardt (1879), painted in a light key, won him the cross of the Legion of Honour.
+In 1879 he was commissioned to do a portrait of the Prince of Wales.
+In 1880 he exhibited a small depiction of M. Andrieux and an historical painting of Joan of Arc (now in the Metropolitan Museum of Art); and in the same year, at the Royal Academy, the small portrait of the Prince of Wales.
+In 1881 he painted The Beggar and the Portrait of Albert Wolf; in 1882 Le Père Jacques; in 1885 Village Love, in which we find some trace of Gustave Courbet's influence.
 His last dated work is The Forge (1884).